More

 Resource Management: An AUP helps manage resources efficiently by outlining the acceptable use of network bandwidth, data plans, and other IT assets.

-Legal Compliance: AUP ensures the organization complies with relevant laws and regulations, reducing the risk of legal liabilities.
+Legal Compliance: AUP ensures the organization complies with relevant laws and regulations, reducing the risk of legal liabilities and disciplinary action.

-The AUP should begin with a clear statement of its purpose and scope.
+The AUP must begin with a clear statement of its purpose and scope.
 It should explain why the policy is necessary and which devices it applies to (e.g., smartphones, tablets, laptops, etc.).
-It’s crucial to align the policy’s goals with the organization’s broader objectives, such as security, compliance, and productivity.
+It’s crucial to align the policy’s goals with the organization’s broader objectives, such as security policies, compliance, and productivity.

-Let’s look at some acceptable ways in which employees can use their mobile devices for work-related purposes.
+Let’s look at some acceptable ways in which employees must use their mobile devices for work-related purposes.
 It may include:

 Device Configuration: Specify the required security settings and configurations for devices, such as encryption, passcode requirements, conditional email access, etc.